moccadroid/schemablocks/README.md

 ## Media Library
 The media library is still quite experimental and the code is very specific to our current setup.
+It uses Firebase Storage and Fireabase Functions to store and resize the Images.
+The code for the necessary Firebase function will be released soon (when I figure out how to do this properly here).
 To enable Media Library the following setup is necessary:

 ```javascript